What is Syphilis?

 A blood test or a finger prick test is the usual way to detect if you have syphilis, however, it may not show up in your blood for 3 months after the initial infection.
 If there is an open sore present, a swab from this may be able to detect the condition earlier.
 Syphilis can be treated and cured with antibiotic injections.
 Once somebody has had syphilis it will continue to show up as a positive in future blood tests, even if they have been treated and cured.
 There are different tests to identify new infections so always remember to tell your nurse if you have had syphilis in the past so that they can do the correct tests on your blood.

 Avoid contact with any rashes and sores.
 Only areas covered with gloves, condoms, and dams are protected from syphilis, so wrap up and get tested regularly.
-This is one bacterial bitch you do not want to mess with.
+This is one bacterial infection you do not want to mess with.

 If you are HIV positive, it is recommended that you get tested for Syphilis every 3-6 months when you get your bloods done.
 Co-infection with HIV and Syphilis comes with increased complications.
 It can reduce your CD4 count and increase your viral load, which is particularly concerning for guys with an already low CD4 count.